TodePond/TodePondDotCom/wikiblogarden/academia/style/zoom-out/readme.md

 ## Zoom out

 Except, we won't do that.
-Instead, we'll zoom out again, and look at everything from a higher level.
+Instead, we'll zoom out again, and look at everything from an even higher level.

-What's happened so far?
 I told you that we'd zoom in, then we zoomed out.
 I told you that we'd zoom in, then we zoomed out.

 Can you guess what's coming next?

 ## Zoom out

-We go even further.
-We zoom out from the zooming out itself, and get an overview of the zooming out that's continuing to happen in front of us.
+We go even further, zooming out from the zooming out itself, and get an overview of the zooming out that's continuing to zoom out in front of us.

 Finally, we can see what's going on from the outside.
-It's becoming meta (ugh) and now it's time to wrap it all up into a neat conclusion.
+It's becoming meta (ugh).
+And now it's time to wrap it all up into a neat conclusion.

 ## Zoom out

-We don't reach the conclusion.
 We zoom out again-

 And it's becoming tiresome now.
-The law of diminishing returns has been broken, but we'll keep on going anyway.
+The law of diminishing returns has been broken, and I'm losing your interest.
+But we'll keep on going anyway.
 Get ready to-

 ## Zoom out